LuckyLongre/blockchain_assignment_2/README.md

 ---

-## ✅ Conclusion
+## Conclusion

-This setup demonstrates the basic workflow of initializing and interacting with a Hyperledger Fabric test network.
-It includes installing required tools, setting up the test environment, and executing network scripts.
+This setup shows how to install tools and run a basic Hyperledger Fabric test network.
+It includes starting the network, creating a channel, and stopping everything afterward.

 ---